raymondbutcher/pretf/docs/index.md

 ## Configuration

 Configuration is completely optional.
-By default, Pretf will create `*.tf.json` files from any `*.tf.py` files found in the current directory and then execute Terraform.
+By default, Pretf will delete `*.tf.json` files, create `*.tf.json` files from `*.tf.py` files, and then execute Terraform.

-If you want something else to happen when Pretf runs, simply create a `pretf.py` file with your own `run()` function.
+To make something else to happen when Pretf runs, simply create a `pretf.py` file with your own `run()` function.
 This could include:

 * Passing parameters into your Python functions.
 * Using files from outside of the current directory.